youngtakcho/recommender/_posts/2019-04-10-Development-phase.md

 `X = X * self._idf_diag`

-X is term frequency matrix and _idf_diag is a digonal matrix.
-We can calculate Tf-Idf value by multipying them.
+X is term frequency matrix and _idf_diag is a diagonal matrix.
+We can calculate Tfidf value by multipying them.

 ## Development phase 2